vivek-2018201078/File_Explorer/readme-OS_ASIGNMENT_1.txt

 Terminal Based File Explorer

-A file exploer which works in 2 modes
+A file explorer which works in 2 modes
 1. normal mode
 2.command mode
 Application starts in Normal mode